 If you have income or assets overseas, some lenders will consider them:

-• Overseas employment income — generally not counted unless you are employed by a UK company with overseas operations
+• Overseas employment income — generally not counted unless you are employed by a UK company with overseas operations (see our guide on expat mortgages)

 • Overseas rental income — some specialist lenders will consider this